Habib University

-Habib University (HU) is a university for Liberal arts education located in Karachi.
+Habib University (HU) undergraduate-only liberal arts and sciences university located in Karachi, Sindh, Pakistan.

 Funded by the House of Habib, the Habib University Foundation was established in 2010, and was chartered in 2012 as an independent university.
-Based on a 6.3 acres (295,800 sq ft.) campus in Gulistan-e-Jauhar, Karachi, it is a multi-disciplinary university offering undergraduate degree's in science, engineering, arts, humanities and social sciences.
+Based on a 45,740 square meters campus in Gulistan-e-Jauhar, Karachi, it is a multi-disciplinary university offering undergraduate degree's in science, engineering, arts, humanities and social sciences.
 It has a strong liberal arts focus and requires all its students to take a set of liberal arts courses consisting of sociology, history, philosophy and anthropology.

 History

 In 2010, the House of Habib formed the Habib University Foundation (a not-for-profit organization).
 The project was launched with a grant of US$40 million.
 Construction on the campus in Gulistan-e-Jauhar, Karachi began in 2012 and classes began in 2014.

 The university has a joint venture contract with Texas A&M University at Qatar for reciprocal sharing of institutional experience and has signed a partnership agreement for the association.

 HU's first class of undergraduate students began in August 2014.
-HU Talent Outreach Program (TOPS), launched in 2016, provides selected students a tuition fee waiver for four-year undergraduate program.
+The HU Talent Outreach Program (TOPS), launched in 2016, provides selected students with a 100% tuition fee waiver for four-year undergraduate program.
+The HU Equal Opportunity Program (EOP), launched in 2025, provides selected students with a fee waiver up to 80% financial support for a four-year undergraduate program.
 Wasif Rizvi is the founding President of the University.
-The university's chief academic officer is Dr. Aamir Hasan who serves as Vice President for Academic Affairs (VPAA) and Dean of Faculty.
+The university's chief academic officer is Dr. Muhammad Shahid Shaikh who serves as Vice President for Academic Affairs (VPAA) and Dean of Faculty.

 Campus

 The university's campus is located behind the Jinnah International Airport runway and covers an area of around 6.3 Acres (295,800 sq ft.).
-The campus is noted for being one of the few handicapped-accessible campuses in the city and is a non-residential campus.
+The campus is noted for being one of the few wheelchair-accessible campuses in the city and is a non-residential campus.
 The university's laboratories are designed and furnished by Research Facilities Design.
 In 2010 the campus design won the Merit Award for Excellence in Planning for New Campus from the Society for College and University Planning (SCUP).

 The university's central auditorium covers 25,000 square feet of area, and seats over 300 persons.
 In addition, the university holds two lecture halls, the Tariq Rafi Lecture Theatre which holds 300 students and the Soorty Lecture Theatre which holds 60 seats.
 The campus includes several classrooms with not more than 20 seats each.
-The university also includes an amphitheatre which covers an area of 4500 square feet.
+The university also includes an amphitheater which covers an area of 4500 square feet.
 The Habib library covers an area of 21,000 square feet and is a semi-public space and is home to information commons, lounges, and discussion rooms.